phil-stein/mooh_engine/README.md

  - [x] mouse-pick shader doesnt compile
  - [ ] terrain-chunks dont get culled properly
  - [x] phys collision response extreme
+ - [ ] point light entity *1* is not parented to the player,
+       but the player is it's parent
+       aka. parenting is broken prob. in serialization
+ - [ ] removing objects in editor causes crash

 ## optimizations
  - [ ] [multithreading](#multithreading)